svecosystem/formsnap/sites/docs/content/recipes/checkbox-groups.md

 ## Create a Checkbox Group

-For the purposes of this guide, we'll assume you're using the `zod` and `zodClient` adapters from [Superforms](https://superforms.rocks), but the same principles apply to whatever adapter you're using.
+For the purposes of this guide, we'll assume you're using the `zod` and `zodClient` adapters from [Superforms](https://superforms.rocks), but the same principles apply to all adapters.

 <Steps>